 ‘The hostess not only provided a good dinner (though champagne was not allowed),’ recalled Mary Paley Marshall, ‘but also a suitable topic of conversation, should one be required, and she was allowed to introduce an outside lady at her dinner; but it was an exclusive society, for one black ball was enough to exclude a proposed new member.’

-They called themselves the Ladies’ Dining Society, a name that sounds rather quaint and privileged nowadays.
-But it was an act of rebelliousness all the same.
-In 1890, when the club began, Cambridge University was still very much a highly traditional male world, with its few (unofficial) female students, lecturers and college workers living in colleges outside the town.
+They called themselves the ‘Ladies’ Dining Society’, a name that sounds rather quaint and privileged nowadays.
+But forming a society of their own was an act of rebelliousness all the same.
+In 1890, when the club began, Cambridge University was still very much a male world, with its few (unofficial) female students, lecturers and college workers living in colleges outside the town.
 Women had always been part of university life, of course but only as poorly paid domestic servants and ‘bedders’ (cleaners).

 The Cambridge bride